-PASSEs provide choice of network providers.
-And, at any time, a beneficiary has the right to change PASSEs for cause as described in 42 CFR 438.56(d)(2).
-At the time of Waiver application, DDS Waiver intake and referral is the responsibility of DDS intake and referral staff.
+Waiver intake and referral is the responsibility of DDS intake and referral staff.
 The DDS staff person explains the service options of the Waiver or ICF/IID to each beneficiary or their legal guardian by phone, personal visit, email, or mail.
 The beneficiary or legal guardian completes the HCBS Services Choice Form and selects either the Community and Employment Supports (CES) Waiver program or ICF/IID placement.
 For persons residing in an ICF/IID, choice between the programs is offered annually at the time of their annual PCSP review.
 Anyone residing in an ICF/IID can request Waiver services at any time by contacting DDS directly, or by contacting their PASSE care coordinator.
 Transition Coordinators work with the PASSE care coordinators and DDS Waiver staff.
 Annual choice is offered by DDS staff prior to the individual's annual review.
 The choice form provides a means to track whether choice was offered.
-It also provides supporting evidence that b.
-Maintenance of Forms.
-Per 45 CFR §92.42, written copies or electronically retrievable facsimiles of Freedom of Choice forms are maintained for a minimum of three years.
-Specify the locations where copies of these forms are maintained.
+It also provides supporting evidence that the options elicit an informed choice as attested to by the signature of the DDS representative.